 By allowing your fans, followers, and consumers to directly participate in the content creation process, you can provide a more interactive, exciting and engaging exchange.
 This propels active engagement beyond hitting the mere “like” button.
 Co-creating content with your targeted audience allows you to develop relationships with your customers.
 It’s a proven fact that consumers are more likely to do business with companies they’ve built a relationship with.

 Personalize-At-Scale Content Marketing

-As mentioned above, engagement is a critical component of any quality content marketing campaign.
+As mentioned above, engagement is a critical component of any quality content marketing guide for a strong campaign.
 What better way to engage with your audience than with personalized exchanges between the brand and the individual?

 Technology is allowing companies to develop methods for enabling such mass personalization.
 It sounds like an oxymoron, but in reality, such personalized attention makes consumers feel special.
 Personalization can produce five to eight percent return on investment.
 However, this tactic is best reserved to those who really can pull it off.
 If the consumer finds the effort phony or intrusive, it could actually have the opposite effect.
 That said, do your homework and make your strategy as authentic as possible.

 Brands are starting to collaborate with those successful individuals lighting up the social media scene – AKA Influencers.
 By partnering with such well-followed talent, companies hope to leverage their own brands with the hip vibe of these multi media trendsetters.
 This builds credibility with the younger generation.

 Social media stars tend to exert tremendous influence.
 By aligning yourself with these powerful new talents, you’re thinking outside the box in regards to celebrity endorsement.
 Such thinking is an ingenious way to develop support and brand recognition.